ivonunes/plumekit/docs/migrations.md

 # Migrations

-Versioned schema changes.
+Migrations are versioned schema changes.
 Each migration is a file that describes one change with an explicit `up` (and an optional `down` to reverse it).
 Migrations run in order, once each, and are discovered automatically, so you never maintain a central list.

-They talk only to the neutral `Database`, so the same migrations run on native SQLite, Cloudflare D1 and Postgres; the dialect travels with the handle.
+Migrations talk only to the neutral `Database`, so the same migrations run on native SQLite, Cloudflare D1 and Postgres; the dialect travels with the handle.

 ## Writing a migration